EB5 Business Plan Guide for Direct Investors

 Both the Market Analysis and Marketing Strategy should be used effectively to give your EB5 business plan credibility.

 Manufacture, Production, or Service Process

-Here is where you describe the executive teams experience, staffing requirements, and a timetable for hiring to achieve growth.
-A simple table with employee job descriptions and staff number requirements by year is great.
+Here is where you describe the executive team’s experience, staffing requirements, and a timetable for hiring to achieve growth.
+A simple table with employee job descriptions and staff number requirements by year are great.
 The key is to highlight the total number of jobs created in the next two years as this is a requirement for EB5 investments.

 Although a regional center can benefit from indirect and induced jobs, jobs for a direct or direct pooled EB5 investment must be direct.
 This means actual employees in the United States that receive a W-2 and verifiable through an I-9 audit.

 Take into account that you will need to add at least 10 direct employees per EB5 investor in about 18 to 24 months after the I-526 is approved so that they may apply to remove the conditions on the green card.
 This is the time for the I-829.

 Part-time employees are fine but recognize that these will be partial jobs.
 20 part-time jobs could be more or less considered 10 full-time employees depending on the number of hours worked.
 This is one reason that investing in a restaurant is tricky in that most jobs are part-time.
 Proving the full-time equivalent number of jobs is also tricky at the I-829 time.